glowkeeper/P3D/docs/forces.md

 If you were to climb a ladder and drop two balls of different masses, they would hit the ground at the same time.
 Galileo made this discovery of simultaneous acceleration when he performed [a similar test in 1589](https://en.wikipedia.org/wiki/Galileo%27s_Leaning_Tower_of_Pisa_experiment).
 The reason is that everything cancels out; _gravity_ is calculated relative to an object’s mass—so that the bigger the object, the stronger the force—but then you divide by the _mass_ to determine the acceleration.
 Therefore, the acceleration of gravity for different objects is equal.

-## Time

-Newton's second law states that forces are accumulated and applied at some point in time.
-3D physics engines incorporate time as a variable called _delta time_, where _delta_ refers to the **change in time**; indeed, in [Unity](https://unity.com/), _Time.deltaTime_ is the interval in seconds from the last frame to the current one.

 ## Modeling Forces

 Physics textbooks probably include many formulas describing various forces, such as gravity, electromagnetism, friction, tension, elasticity, and more.